directdemocracy-vote/www/white_paper.md

 The public keys stored in JSON structures are stripped down version of the standard public key.
 The header and footer line are suppressed as well as the new lines.
+Moreover the common heading and trailing characters of the RSA-2048 are removed.
 Considering the following public key:
 ```
 -----BEGIN PUBLIC KEY-----